1000001101000/ix4-200d-research/README.md

 The brightness of the LCD and LEDs are controlled by the adt7473 (same as for ix4-300d).
 It can be set via /sys/class/i2c-adapter/i2c-0/0-002e/pwm3

+The leds require the gpio-74x164 module to be compiled and loaded

 I suspect the sata led is tied directly to the sata controller but have not been able to verify that, see below.

 Installation: